CarlKCarlK/range-set-blaze/docs/bench.md

 ### 'ingest_clumps_base' Results

-With no clumps, `RangeSetBlaze` is 2.2 times slower than `HashSet`.
-Somewhere around clump size 3, `RangeSetBlaze` becomes the best performer.
-As the average clump size goes past 100, `RangeSetBlaze` averages about 25 times faster than `HashSet` and `BTreeSet`, and roughly 15 times faster than `Roaring`.
+With no clumps, `RangeSetBlaze` is about 2.5 times slower than `HashSet`.
+By clump size 10, `RangeSetBlaze` is already the best performer.
+As the average clump size goes past 1000, `RangeSetBlaze` is roughly 18 to 34 times faster than `HashSet` and `BTreeSet`, and roughly 5 to 21 times faster than `Roaring` (the exact ratio varies by clump size; see benchmark #3 for `Roaring`'s trend across the full range).

-The nightly-only `RangeSetBlaze::from_slice` is even faster, as the clump size rises it is more than 100 times faster than the alternatives.
+The nightly-only `RangeSetBlaze::from_slice` is even faster: at the largest clump sizes tested it is more than 200 times faster than `HashSet`.

-If we are allowed to input the clumps as ranges (instead of as individual integers), then when the average clump size is 1000 `RangeSetBlaze` is 1000 times faster than `HashSet` and `BTreeSet` and more than 30 times faster than `Roaring`.
+If we are allowed to input the clumps as ranges (instead of as individual integers, see benchmark #4), `RangeSetBlaze` is faster still — around 700 to 1300 times faster than `HashSet`/`BTreeSet` (ingesting integers one at a time) at clump size 1000.
+Compared directly against `Roaring` also given ranges, though, the two are much closer: `RangeSetBlaze` is only about 1.1 to 2.6 times faster (see benchmark #4).

 ### ingest_clumps_base' Conclusion